maurocolella/react-gl-particles/README.md

-# Distance field animation with KD-Trees
+# Distance field animation (with/without KD-Trees)

 Forked from: "a lightweight foundation for your next webpack based frontend project."
 [https://github.com/wbkd/webpack-starter.git](https://github.com/wbkd/webpack-starter.git)

 Someone on the issue tracker of particles.js mentioned using KD-Trees.
-Someone mentioned using webgl.
-Both of these made a lot of sense.
-I took some time to propose a lean implementation over the weekend.
+Someone mentioned using webgl. ~~Both of these made a lot of sense.~~

+**EDIT: Nope.
+Not.
+All things considered, due to the dynamic nature of the render, it hasn't proved trivial to maintain a kd-tree updated all along.**

+I am still providing the code.
+As an experiment, along with a reference implementation that just renders distances between dots in *O(N^2)*.

 ### Installation